Trading With ChatGPT

 Analyzing Assets

-ChatGPT cannot pick stocks or offer trading advice but it can support with market analysis.
-This includes scanning social media channels and news announcement to gauge investor sentiment as well as offering insights into events that may impact a company’s share price.
+ChatGPT cannot pick stocks or offer trading advice but it could potentially support with market analysis.
+This includes scanning social media channels and news announcements to gauge investor sentiment as well as offering insights into events that may impact a company’s share price.

-An example of how ChatGPT can analyze a stock can be seen in the image below.
+An example of how ChatGPT can analyze a stock can be seen below.

-It is also worth pointing out that ChatGPT is mainly effective when prompted about well-known stocks and assets, such as those on the Nasdaq.
-Its knowledge of lesser-known stocks with smaller market caps is less comprehensive, though this is likely to improve over time.
+Finally, it is worth pointing out that ChatGPT is mainly effective when prompted about well-known stocks and assets, such as those on the Nasdaq.
+Its knowledge of lesser-known stocks with smaller market caps is less comprehensive at this time.

 Creating Scripts

-The other area where ChatGPT can support trading is developing scripts that automated robots can use.
+Another area where ChatGPT may be able to support trading is developing scripts that automated robots could use.

-You can see an example of this in the image to the right where ChatGPT is asked to write a script for an Expert Advisor (EA) to open call options on AMZN when the asset is believed to be oversold.
+You can see an example of this to the right where ChatGPT is asked to write a script for an Expert Advisor (EA) to open call options on AMZN when the asset is believed to be oversold.

 When using ChatGPT to create an automated trading strategy, you are not limited to using a single indicator.
 In this example, both the relative strength index and moving average convergence divergence are used.